blank-development/aws-whitelist-lambda/README.md

 ];
 ```

-4. We need to install dependencies in `lambda` directory by running commands:
+4. We need to install dependencies in `multiple-whitelists-lambda` directory by running commands:
 ```
-cd lambda
+cd multiple-whitelists-lambda
 yarn
 ```

-Now we should have `node_modules` in `lambda` directory.
+Now we should have `node_modules` in `multiple-whitelists-lambda` directory.

-5. Now ZIP the all contents of `lambda` directory into single ZIP file.
+5. Now ZIP the all contents of `multiple-whitelists-lambda` directory into single ZIP file.
 Make sure you only zip the contents inside a directory, but not the directory itself.

 6. Register account at AWS Amazon and open this [link](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/create/function) to create Lambda function.
 Fill the details about Lambda function like this: